chadbaldwin/chadbaldwin.github.io/_posts/2021-01-31-certifications-and-learning.md

 However, this opinion has changed quite a bit in the last few weeks.
 While I still don't know how much the certification itself will benefit me career-wise...it certainly benefitted me knowledge-wise.
 I've learned more about SQL Server in the last 3 weeks than I have in the past 3 years, all because I put some money on the line, scheduled an exam and gave myself that pressure I needed to focus and study for a specific goal.

-If you read this, and you can relate to it...maybe you could give a certification a shot.
-Find a certification you're interested in, buy some books, sign up for Pluralsight, find some good YouTube videos, etc. Schedule the test and give it a shot.
+If you read this, and you can relate to it...maybe you should give a certification a shot.
+Find a certification you're interested in, buy some books, sign up for Pluralsight, find some good YouTube videos, schedule the exam and give it a shot.
 You never know.
 Chances are, you're underestimating yourself.
 Even if you don't pass...now you'll know what you need to study before you take it again.
 And you never know...you may even be able to get your work to pay for your exam/study materials.